“That’s Theirs, Not Mine”: How to Stay Grounded When Someone You Love Is Upset

 Part of what makes emotional moments so overwhelming is the belief that someone must be right and someone must be wrong.
 But that’s just not how emotions work.

 Feelings are data.
 They’re messages.
-And sometimes those messages are messy or confusing or even contradictory.
+Learning how to understand what emotions are trying to tell us is a core part of emotional intelligence.
+Sometimes those messages are messy or confusing or even contradictory.
 But they’re not bad.
 They’re just... what is.

 You’re allowed to feel grounded while someone else feels afraid.
 You’re allowed to feel hopeful while someone else feels hopeless.
 You’re not invalidating their experience by having your own.